 Please be aware that, in most cases, a vehicle recall is a precautionary measure and while it is safe to drive the vehicle, you should ensure the rectification work is carried out as soon as possible.

-When it comes to insurance, and the possibility of not being covered, the Association of British Insurers (ABI) has confirmed that motor insurance policies will continue to cover vehicle owners affected by the recall of certain models.
+When it comes to insurance, the Association of British Insurers (ABI) has confirmed that motor insurance policies will continue to cover vehicle owners affected by the recall of certain models.
 Any claims will be dealt with in the normal way, in accordance with the terms and conditions of the policy.

-If you’ve recently moved address or have changed your contact details, make sure you let us know by email, via the internet here, or by calling the Nationwide Vehicle Contracts Customer Services team on 0345 811 9595 (option 3).
+If you’ve recently moved address or have changed your contact details, make sure you let us know by email, by logging into the Customer Account area, or by calling the Nationwide Vehicle Contracts Customer Services team on 0345 811 9595 (option 3).

 Normally a replacement vehicle is not needed as most recall work is carried out on the day by the dealer.
 Sometimes the dealer or the manufacturer may provide a courtesy car - although this is often subject to availability and nature of the recall - or maybe even reimburse any costs incurred for having to hire a vehicle, but this would need to be confirmed direct with the dealership.